vekariyasagar/vekariyasagar/README.md

-- 5+ years of experience in Native(Android) & Cross-platform(Flutter) application development.
 - Highly motivated and focused on UI Design
 - Experience with Android Studio and Visual Studio tools.
 - Experience with remote data via REST API, JSON, and GraphQL API.